 Family medical leave is unpaid, job-protected leave of up to eight weeks in a 26-week period.

 Family medical leave may be taken to provide care or support to certain family members and people who consider the employee to be like a family member in respect of whom a qualified health practitioner has issued a certificate indicating that he or she has a serious medical condition with a significant risk of death occurring within a period of 26 weeks.
-The medical condition and risk of death must be confirmed in a certificate issued by a qualified health practitioner.
+Family caregiver leave is another job-protected leave available under the Employment Standards Act, 2000 (ESA)for employees with certain relatives who have a serious medical condition.
+One of the main differences between family medical leave and family caregiver leave is that an employee may be eligible for family caregiver leave even if the family member who has a serious medical condition does not have a significant risk of death occurring within a period of 26 weeks.

 There is no requirement that an employee be employed for a particular length of time, or that the employer employ a specified number of employees in order for the employee to qualify for family medical leave.